 But frequency wasn't my problem.
 The problem was the impact drinking had on my soul.
-It made my soul sad.
 I didn't quite have the conscious awareness of it at the time, but when I drank I felt more and more disconnected from God.
-Drinking steered me in a direction opposite of where my soul needed me to go.
+Drinking steered me in a direction opposite of where my soul wanted and needed to go.
 I also had a deep fear of waking up one day and being on the other side of the invisible, yet distinct, line that divides fun and alcoholism.
 I had seen family members on the other side of this line and it terrified me to imagine myself there.

 Other indications that there were problems became much clearer to me after I had quit drinking.
 They included (but were not limited to) things such as: being extraordinarily aware of what and how much I was drinking; being extraordinarily aware of what and how much you were drinking; creating formulas about how much I could drink of what, and how, and when; regularly saying and doing things while drinking that I later regretted; not being able to recall things; really enjoying the feeling of two drinks but always believing more would be better; experiencing anxiety the day after I drank.